ahuacate/pve-host/README.md

 - Perform PVE host UID/GID mapping for unprivileged CTs
 - Select PVE host type - Primary or Secondary
 - Configure your PVE host network interface card (NIC)
-- Optional - Create NFS and/or CIFS backend storage mounts for your PVE hosts
+- Optional - Create NFS and/or CIFS backend storage mounts for your PVE hosts (Recommended - Must be done at some stage)
 - Optional - Install and configure Postfix SMTP email server and alerts (Recommended - requires a valid email & Mailgun credentials)
 - Optional - Install and configure SSH Authorized Keys (Recommended)
 - Optional - Install and configure Fail2Ban (Recommended)

 The available options are different between primary and secondary hosts.
-Its best to perform all the recommended tasks because they make life much easier.
+Its best to perform all the recommended tasks.
 For example, by setting up the default Postfix SMTP server you will receive email copies of not only PVE alerts but also copies of newly created SSH keys pairs for your convenience.

 ## 4.1.
+Prerequisite Credentials and Input Requirements

+During the Easy Script installation you will be required to provide some inputs.
+You will have the option to use our default variables on most variable inputs.
+It's best to have details like your SMTP server account login credentials and other input information readily available prior to running our Easy Script.

+### 4.1.1.
+SMTP Server Credentials

+You will have the option to install a SSMTP Email server.
+SSMTP is Mail Transfer Agent (MTA) used to send email alerts about your machine like details about new user accounts, unwarranted login attempts and system critical alerts to the system's designated administrator.

+You will be asked for the credentials of a SMTP Server.
+You can use Gmail, Godaddy, AWS or any SMTP server credentials (i.e address, port, username and password, encryption type etc.

+But we recommend you create a account at mailgun.com to relay your NAS system emails to your designated administrator.
+With mailgun you are not potentially exposing your private email server credentials held within a text file on your PVE host.
+This is a added layer of security.

+## 4.2.
 Run our Easy Script

 To execute a Easy Script SSH into your PVE host  (i.e. `ssh root@192.168.1.101`) or use the Proxmox web interface CLI shell `pve-0x` > `>_ Shell` and cut & paste the following into the CLI terminal window and press ENTER: